HakeemZiida/Turbit-task/README.md

 # Turbit-task
 Setting up a MongoDB server on Ubuntu Machine

+This project involves:
+a.
+Setting up an ubuntu VM (e.g. with vagrant or in cloud) with a running mongo db using an ansible playbook.

+b.
+Setting up a second ubuntu VM which should regularly store backups of the mongo db in the first VM using an ansible playbook.

+c.
+Setting up a VPN server in one VM and connect to the server via the other VM

+# Steps Taken:

 Terraform is used to define AWS resources for setting up a primary and backup MongoDB server with security groups.
 This helps provide a consistent and reproducible infrastructure.

 Ansible is then used to configure the MongoDB servers: